Weakens 15 companies · First observed September 2024 · Updated July 2026 Explore in the graph

 How it works

-Heterogeneous feature costs collapse into one synthetic credit, then into a single bill.
+Heterogeneous feature costs collapse into one synthetic credit, then into a single bill -- the top consumption meter, though seats still lead the corpus overall.

 Evidence over time